dy/piezo/docs/r&d.md

   5.1 stack-balancing `a,b,c=1` is `a, b, c=1`, `a,b,c=1,2,3` is `a=1, b=2, c=3`
     ? mb based on number of lhs-idables
-    * lhs can only be ids, props, range or fn
-    * lhs member on its own without assignment doesn't make sense other than in definition
     + to make single-assign do `(a,b,c)=1`